Master of Divinity and Master of Arts in Counseling Dual Degree

 The dual degree master of divinity and master of arts in counseling combines the theological, biblical and pastoral training of a master of divinity with the psychologically and spiritually grounded professional counseling training of the master of arts in counseling degree.

-Students will complete 60 hours of course work for the master of divinity degree.
+- 60 hours of course work for the master of divinity degree.
 Advisors will help students decide how the master of divinity core requirements will be reduced.

 The dual degree advisor will work with each student on a case-by-case basis to determine which course substitutions are more suitable in light of schedule constraints and individual needs.